(Re) Presenting John Griffin (DJ Johnny G) | Brisbane Entrepreneur, DJ and social observer | December 2020

 Angelina: Yes, John was a ‘60s Mod.

-Paul: I know, that’s why I’m telling you this story.
+Paul: I remember, that’s why I’m telling you this story.

 John: I am a Mod.
-You’ll always be that.
+When you’re a Mod, you’ll always be that.

 Paul: I know you are a Mod.